mittagessen/kraken/docs/advanced.rst

         automatically with the inline text direction through the BiDi algorithm but can't infer the principal text direction automatically as it is determined by factors like layout, type of document, primary script in the document, and other factors.
-The differents types of text directionality and their relation can be confusing, the `W3C writing mode <https://www.w3.org/TR/css-writing-modes-3/>`_ document explains
+The different types of text directionality and their relation can be confusing, the `W3C writing mode <https://www.w3.org/TR/css-writing-modes-3/>`_ document explains
         the fundamentals, although the model used in Kraken differs slightly.